What we’re about

 By joining the meetup, you agree to Meetup Terms of Service releases the Organizer and Assistant Organizers from any liability related to incidents that occur at Meetup gatherings

 ***Hiking is a rewarding and pleasant activity in nature, but there are certain dangers you should be aware of.
-Those include, but are not limited to, trip and fall injuries, bee stings, poison oak exposure, ticks and snake bites.
-By signing up for this event, you agree to hold harmless the hike organizer, assistant organizers and other participants for any injuries sustained during this hike*** - Wildflower Viewing in Chino Hills State Park (Level 2 or 3)Parking lot for Santa Ana River Trail, Corona, CA
+Those include, but are not limited to, trip and fall injuries, bee stings, poison oak exposure, ticks, snake bites, coyotes, mountain lions or wildlife.
+By signing up for this event, you agree to hold harmless the hike organizer, assistant organizers and other participants for any injuries sustained during this hike***

-> YOU ASSUME RESPONSIBILITY FOR YOURSELF AND YOUR SAFETY
+>>>YOU ASSUME RESPONSIBILITY FOR YOURSELF AND YOUR SAFETY